ekhadley/subliminal/README.md

  - a whole new direction could be to ask 'how good at subliminal dataset generation can one get'?
    - As in how can we do it with the fewest samples?
    - How complex of an idea can we transmit subliminally?

+ - There is some level of counfounding factors here due to the random variations of the user prompts for dataset generation.
+   - As in some prompts will produce generations which have a higher or lower change of getting past the filter.
+   - As we fine tune on these later, this introduces some non-homogeneity.
+Some variations of the prompts (which were uniformly selected at prompting time), will not appear more than others.
+      - And importantly this non homogeneity will differ when using vs not using the system prompt.
+   - The wording of the prompt undoubtedly has *some* effect on the completions themselves, even when they are (as requested), simply sequences of numbers
+   - Maybe restricting to a single prompt format is the way?
+   - Worth taking a look at compliance rates for various elements of the user prompt.
+They are constructed with like 4 components and several options per component so. ugh.

+ - thoughts on general feasability? *should* this be possible? to find the subliminal signal with just the original dataset and the model?
+   - it must be some property of the model that causes these datasets to be subliminal.
+Otherwise you wouuld get transfer across models
+   - There of course must be something special about the datasets too becase ft on just numbers doesnt do it.
+   - Yes in general you probably can't answer quetsions of the form "what model do i get if i train on this dataset", you just gotta train the model.
+   - But the question we are asking here seems more constrained?
+I find it difficult to articulate in what way...
+   - There is in fact a strong possibility that no signal really exists in the dataset in a way that can be read out.
+      - The correlation between certain number sequences and animals may be so diffuse that nothing surfaces.
+      - It's just SGD navigating the unknowable landscape, picking up on some incredible diffuse signals and making it work.
+      - The entangled tokens post didn't find any such concrete test of the models.
+They found entangled tokens by simple prompting.

+   - to state with clarity: The goal of the project is now basically, given a model and a dataset which may or may not be transmitting a subliminal message, can we identify it?
+Furthermore, can we identify what specifically it transmits?
+      - without finetuning.

  - experiments to try:
     - SAE experiments: